ghi-electronics/BrainPad-Docs/go-beyond/brainpad-class-reference.md

 BrainPad.Display.DrawScaledTextAndShowOnScreen(int x, int y, string text, int HScale, int VScale);

 ## BrainPad.LightBulb.
+The BrainPad Light Bulb is actually three light emitting diodes (LEDs) in one package.
+One LED is red, one is green, and one is blue.
+These can turned on independantly at varying intensities to create up to one million different colors.

 BrainPad.LightBulb.TurnColor(double r, double g, double b) – Used to create a variety of colors based on varying degrees of red, green and blue (min.
 0 – max 100)
 BrainPad.LightBulb.TurnRed()
 BrainPad.LightBulb.TurnBlue()